GabyGold67/ButtonToSwitch_AVR/README.md

 * Maybe modifying the switch housing.
 * Installing the new switch...

-While with the simulated switches this situation might be solved by just changing the object class, modifying the instantiation parameters or calling a method if needed, and the switch is already changed!!
+By using the simulated switches this situation might be solved by just changing the object class, modifying the instantiation parameters or calling a method if needed, and the switch is already changed!!
 * Want to keep the timed **lights-on** longer?
 Just a parameter.
 * Want to turn off the pilot light because it bothers?
 Another parameter.
 * Want to be sure the door mechanism isn't kept unlocked with an adhesive tape?
 Change the switch class.
 * Want to ensure nobody turns on a dangerous appliance while it's internals are being cleaned?
 Invoke a method!

-_**In an Industrial production machines environment**_ the operator's physical security policies enforcement implies that no time can be wasted and the switch must fit perfectly it's purpose, while still giving the chance to change it's working parameters to adjust the mechanism to changing production operations, or to use the security device in other kind of machine.
+_**In an Industrial production machines environment**_ the operator's physical security policies enforcement implies that no time can be wasted and the switch must fit perfectly it's purpose, while still giving the chance to change it's working parameters to adjust the mechanism for changing production operations, or to use the security device in other kind of machine.
 In this case the development depending on a simple "OK to proceed"/"The security device is correctly activated" might become a dangerous issue if not correctly isolated and solved as a remove and replace solution.
 The security switches must comply with issues as:
 - Activation enforcement
 - Release enforcement
 - Time Voidable activation or releases